 You may have friends or family who might have already gone through a custody case and might want to offer you legal advice or recommend an attorney, but they won’t necessarily know what is best for you.

 If you have a friend who can’t say enough great things about his or her California custody attorney, you should absolutely research that attorney and schedule a consult with them; but don’t rely solely on the recommendation of a friend!
 A recommended attorney may have been perfect for your friend’s custody case, but that does not mean they are perfect for you or your case.

 While friends and family are a great source for emotional support, they are not legal professionals.

 Take the recommendation of a friend as the starting point of the process, not the end of it.

 California’s family law procedures are complex and trying to navigate them without help of a skilled family lawyer can be frustrating.
-If you have questions about child custody, contact us by calling (844) 4-TALKOV (825568) or contact us online for a free consultation with our experienced family law attorney, Colleen Sparks, who can guide you through the court process in a prompt and clear manner.
+If you have questions about child custody, contact a family law attorney who can guide you through the court process in a prompt and clear manner.